wesleymorlock/Single-Cycle-MIPS-Processor/README.md

 The testbench, `myTest.v`, runs includes each of the module files, along with `mips.h`to include defined global constants for opcodes, function codes, register numbers, and control signal bit numbers.

+Based on the single cycle cpu diagram (found in project description: http://www.eg.bucknell.edu/~csci320/2018-spring/project-1-single-cycle-mips/), timing is an important part of getting the cpu to operate.
+In verilog, this can be done using sensitivity statements which affect the always blocks of each module.
+The PC module is one of the few that runs on the positive edge of a clock.
+This is so that the operation is read at the beginning of a clock cycle and all of the other modules can run based on what is interpreted as the instruction at the current pc.

 -how it works, what runs when (based on sensitivity/clock)

 Compilation:
--running makefile and what it does to write add_test and fibonacci To compile the project into a working executable, navigate to the directory and run the following command: `iverilog -o fibOutput myTestbench.v`.
+-running makefile and what it does to write add_test and fibonacci

+To compile the project into a working executable, navigate to the directory and run the following command: `iverilog -o fibOutput myTestbench.v`.

 Execution:
 After compiling, the program can be executed by running the command `vvp fibOutput`.
 Running the current program will execute fibonacci, which outputs a value of 55 as the 10th number in the fibonacci sequence.
 To execute the `add_test` program, in the `memory.v` file, change the `$readmemh` statement to read from `add_test.v` instead of `

 Testing:

 	-run with different numbers to get stats on:
 		-total sim time = monitor in syscall
 		-number of clock cycles = count in testbench